 7.2.2.
 Polynomial Regression

-With this option, polynomials can be fitted on bivariate data.
-There are no restrictions on the degree of polynomials, but you are reminded that high degree polynomials will take longer to compute and number overflow problems may occur.
+Polynomials can be fitted on multivariate data.
+There are no restrictions on the degree of polynomials, but you need to remember that with high degree polynomials number overflow problems may occur.

 All output options available for the Linear Regression procedure will be available.